wanghaisheng/responsive-landing-page-starter/content/blog/en/checking-the-tube-status-with-nexmo-and-tfl-apis-dr.md

 redirect: ""
 canonical: ""
 ---
-Today we'll be building an application that will allow us to check the status of a given line of the London Underground using the Nexmo [SMS API](https://developer.nexmo.com/messaging/sms/overview).
+Today we'll be building an application that will allow us to check the status of a given line of the London Underground using the Vonage [SMS API](https://developer.nexmo.com/messaging/sms/overview).
 We are going to leverage the Transport for London  ([TFL API](https://api-portal.tfl.gov.uk/)) to retrieve real-time data about the status of a tube line chosen by the user.
 The trigger will be an inbound SMS to our Virtual number.
 Does it sound like a plan?
 Follow through this tutorial then.
 We will get the same status as in [their website](https://tfl.gov.uk/tube-dlr-overground/status/) straight into our handset via SMS.
 This is especially handy if for some reason you don't have internet access to check Google Maps/Citymapper or if you've exceeded your monthly data allowance.

 Our application workflow will be something like the following diagram:

 ![sketch diagram of workflow](/content/blog/checking-the-london-tube-status-with-nexmo’s-sms-api/workflow.png "sketch diagram of workflow")

 I know 😌 chances are you don't live in London, and you may think this tutorial is not relevant for you.
-However, I truly believe that this is a very illustrative example of what you can build on top of Nexmo.
+However, I truly believe that this is a very illustrative example of what you can build on top of Vonage.

 This tutorial will walk you through all the steps to create this application from scratch.
 However, if you prefer to get a hold of the [finished repository](https://github.com/nexmo-community/tube-status-checker), please go check it out!